biouno/biouno.github.io/content/project_information/publications.md

   </li>
 </ul>

 Did you use BioUno in your paper?
-[Send us]({{ site.url }}/contact.html) your details and we will include your publication to the list.
+[Send us]({{ site.url }}/contact.html) your details, and we will include your publication to the list.